retrobrews/colecovision-games/README.md

 - Yie-Ar Kung Fu<br>
 - Zaxxon Super Game<br>
 - Zippy Race<br>
-- Zombie Near
+- Zombie Near<br>

-*Note: If you are a developer/owner of any listed game and you don't wanna see it here for any reasons, please let me know immi on retrobrewsATgmail.com.
+*Note: If you are a developer/owner of any listed game and you don't wanna see it here for any reasons, please contact me.
 Thanks!

+*** This README is part of https://github.com/retrobrews/ project. ***